 The repayment of your previous OSAP loans starts six months from when you were last a full-time student.
 For example, if you were last full time in April 2022 you are given a 6-month non-payment period, in which interest accrues on your OSAP loans, with that period expiring on Oct 31, 2022.
 In this case, the deadline for students to have a full-time OSAP/CIFS application confirmed, to have the accrued interest reversed and to avoid loan repayment, is Oct 31, 2022.
 It is important to apply for full-time OSAP/CIFS well in advance of Oct 31, 2022.
 DO NOT wait until that deadline to submit your OSAP/CIFS application since processing times can be lengthy.
 OSAP/CIFS applications submitted after Oct 31st can still be processed and confirmed but you will be responsible for any accrued interest and payments.
 The final deadline to submit a full-time OSAP application is 60 days before the end of the term.
 The final deadline to submit the CIFS application is April 9, 2023.
 If you wait until the final deadline to submit the OSAP/CIFS application, you will be responsible for any accrued interest/payments.
 The processing time for applications during peak periods (start of the term) is around 4-6 weeks.
 Once your OSAP/CIFS application is complete, U of T will confirm your full-time enrolment which will notify the NSLSC of your status.

 To submit your CIFS application, follow these steps:

 - On the Application page, click on “Apply for interest-free status”

-- In the field asking for your program name, write “Engineering PEY Co-op” (not your academic program).
+- In the field asking for your program name, write “PEY” (not your academic program).
 If you don’t write “PEY” there may be an issue with your application.